 One of our focuses is to improve on and experiment with new beekeeping techniques.
 Tim Holmes, the resident beekeeper, happens to work in the field of software and technology, so it just stands to reason that our apiary be on the cutting edge of organic beekeeping.

-"Thanks to this sponsorship program, we can invest in the hardware and software aspect of our honey making friends, which I believe is a key component that we as humans can bring to the table to help them thrive," says Tim.
+"Thanks to this sponsorship program, we can invest in the hardware and software aspect of our little orange and black striped friends, which I believe is a key component that we as humans can bring to the table to help them thrive," says Tim.
 "We are using the most highly advanced hives, new organic treatments for the varroa mite, and I'll be working on an app that will track and monitor each hives viability."

 To begin with, our apiary now exclusively uses the ApiMaye beehive, a massive improvement on the standard Langstroth box hive which has not changed much in the last 150 years.
 "We are not driving around in Model T's anymore, so why are we still using old outdated beehives?" says Shelley McQuade, the other half of Tim Holmes and the onemillionbee project.

 "We believe that climate change is a major factor in colony losses.
 One of the ways these hives help the bees deal with that is they are insulated to protect them from excessive weather and mimic the R value of a real tree where bees often reside.
 This is something the standard 3/4 inch pine hives just cannot do.
-After all, we live in insulated homes, why should we expect any less for our honeybees?"
+After all, we live in insulated homes, and bees also prefer a well insulated, dry environment."
 So far the bees LOVE these new hives and we think you'll LOVE joining us on this adventure.